crustmc/Crust/README.md

 You can also run it inside a screen or container

-## Configuration
+## Configuration ⚙️

 After the server is started for the first time a config.json file will be created in the same folder as the executable.

 Right now you need to restart to apply config changes.

-## Security
+## Security 🔗

-You should firewall your ports or bind you backend servers locally, otherwise someone could join your backend servers.
+You should firewall the ports of you backend servers or bind you backend servers locally, otherwise someone could join your backend servers without authentication.

-## Features
+## Features 📃

 - [x] Joining to, forwarding and switching server
 - [x] configurable packet limiter